kenbeese/DataProcessor/README.md

 This library collects and processes information of "run"s.

 ### node
-If you are a physicist or a computer scientist, you may have huge data which are almost same but slightly different.
+If you are a scientist,
+you may have huge data which are almost same but slightly different.
 We call each of these data as "run", and series of them as "project".